IDSIA/MLprod/docs/source/components/docker.rst

 Docker compose
 ==============

-Custom dockers and all the others are managed by *docker-compose.yml*.
+Our custom dockers and all the others are managed by *docker-compose.yml*.

-We will now go thourgh the definition of each docker, starting from the internal network definition that makes possible for them to communicate internally.
+We will now go through the definition of each service, starting first from the internal network definition that makes possible for them to communicate internally.

-* docker-compose version to be used
+* The docker-compose ``version`` set the supported version of the configuration file for our docker-compose tool.

 .. literalinclude:: ../../../docker-compose.yaml
     :language: yaml
     :lines: 1

 * Internal network definition, *mlpnet* and *www* are the aliases for the 2 networks.
+While *mlpnet* is created and managed by the docker-compose, the *www* network is defined externally.
+This means both that this network need to exists *before* the start our dockers and that it will still exist *after* we stop our dockers.
+The *www* network is used to expose externally our dockers via Traefik.

 .. literalinclude:: ../../../docker-compose.yaml
     :language: yaml
     :lines: 3-8

-* We run RabbitMQ without any particular configuration, we just start the container using default configuration and port 5672 to communicate over the *mlpnet*.
+* We run RabbitMQ without any particular configuration.
+We just start the container using default configuration.
+Ports are always open inside a docker network, so we don't need to expose explicitly the communication port 5672 over the *mlpnet*: define the network to use is enough.

 .. literalinclude:: ../../../docker-compose.yaml
     :language: yaml
     :lines: 12-17

-* Also Redis is run using default settings and port 6379 on *mlpnet*.
+* Also Redis is run using default settings an the *mlpnet* network.
+Like RabbitMQ, the communication port 5672 is already available.

 .. literalinclude:: ../../../docker-compose.yaml
     :language: yaml
     :lines: 19-24

 * Prometheus needs a little bit of configuration.
-We start from a standard image and give access to both *mlpnet* and *www* networks (the latter for Traefik).
+We start from a standard image and give access to both *mlpnet* and *www* networks.

-  Prometheus configuration file is loaded by telling docker-compose to mount the *prometheus.yaml* file inside the docker. *Labels* tag is for Traefik only.
+  Prometheus configuration file is loaded by telling docker-compose to mount the *prometheus.yaml* file inside the docker. *Labels* tags are for Traefik only.

 .. literalinclude:: ../../../docker-compose.yaml
     :language: yaml
     :lines: 25-37

 * PostgreSQL only needs some environment variables, so we start from a standard docker image and specify the variables using tag *environment:*
-  We then set the network to *mlpnet* and accept default port 5432.
+  We then set the network to *mlpnet*.
+Once again, port 5432 is open by default.

 .. literalinclude:: ../../../docker-compose.yaml
     :language: yaml
     :lines: 39-48

-* Both FastAPI and Celery have a similar setup, both have a custom Dockerfile to be built and some dependencies to be met.
+* FastAPI and Celery have a similar setup, both have a custom Dockerfile to be built and some dependencies to be installed.

-  We tell docker-compose to build a local image with the tag *build:* and by indicating the dedicated Dockerfile.
+  We tell docker-compose to build a local image with the tag *build:* and by indicating the dedicated Dockerfile to use.

-  Environment variable are necessary to communicate setup Celery and communicate with the DB.
+  Environment variable are necessary to set setup parameters for Celery and communicate with the DB.
+Note how it is possible to use variables (`${something}`) inside the declaration of a environment variable for Docker.
+These external variables can be set in the command line or inside a file named `.env`.
+More on this in the next section.

-  Using *volumes:* we map the local model folder inside the docker to make the model accessible on both sides.
+  Using *volumes:* we can map the local model folder inside the docker to make the model accessible on both sides.

   In the end, we define the network and the dependencies to be satisfied to start the container, those are *Redis*, *RabbitMQ* and *PostgreSQL* up and running.

 .. literalinclude:: ../../../docker-compose.yaml
     :language: yaml
     :lines: 50-91

 * Grafana is the last container we have in our system, it provides a customized dashboard where we can track any metrics we want.
 For more information about how we monitor the entire deploy please refer to :doc:`monitoring` page.

-  With Grafana we start from a standard docker image, but since monitoring requires reading information from various source we need to set many environment variables to tell Grafana where is and how to access Prometheus and PostgreSQL.
+  With Grafana, we start from a standard docker image, but since monitoring requires reading information from various source we need to set some environment variables to tell Grafana where and how to access Prometheus and PostgreSQL.

   We mount as volumes the customized dashboard and provisioning folder and connect the container to both *mlpnet* and *www* networks.
   Since Grafana needs PostgreSQL and Prometheus to work, we set those two containers as dependencies.